Book Tickets

-The stories behind Bad Bridget
+The Stories Behind Bad Bridget

 East Belfast author, Jan Carson talks to us about her process for writing each of the monologues of our Bad Bridget's.